I have recently become paralyzed, I need to have long term care medicaid.

 Q) I have existing Kentucky Medicaid coverage through Humana.
 I have recently become paralyzed due to a rare neurological disorder called transverse myelitis.
 In order to move from a rehabilitational hospital I need to have long term care medicaid.
 I was given some information on how to accomplish this by a kind administrator at one of these facilities and am now asking for the Medicaid office’s help doing so.
 Please respond with any guidance or assistance available.
 Thank you in advance for your concern.

-A) To qualify for KY Long Term Care Medicaid here are the eligibility requirements:
+NOTE: To qualify for KY Long Term Care Medicaid here are the eligibility requirements:

 1 The applicant must be a Kentucky resident and be a U.S. citizen or have proper immigration status.